QuantEcon/lecture-source-jl/rst_files/dynamic_programming/coleman_policy_iter.rst

 Overview
 ============

-In this lecture we'll continue our :doc:`earlier study <optgrowth>` of the stochastic optimal growth model
+In this lecture we'll continue our :doc:`earlier study <../dynamic_programming/optgrowth>` of the stochastic optimal growth model

 In that lecture we solved the associated discounted dynamic programming problem using value function iteration